ibm-cloud-docs/dns-svcs/glb.md

 Follow this workflow to create a global load balancer with origin health monitoring:

 1. Create a health check.
-1. Create an origin pool.
+1. Create an origin pool and specify the health check to use.
 1. Create a global load balancer.

 The HTTP and HTTPS health checks use the following HTTP user-agent: `"Mozilla/5.0 (compatible; IBM-Cloud-DNS-Services/1.0; Health-Check/1.0; pool-id=12345678-1234-1234-1234-123456789012)"`.
 The `pool-id` is set as the load balancer pool for which the health check is configured.
 {: note}